 Welcome to Year 5!

 Welcome back Year 5!
-I hope you all had a brilliant half term and managed to have a rest from learning!
+I hope you all had a break over the Easter holidays!
 The last half term was very different for all of us, but as always, you showed us how resilient you all are and produced some fantastic home learning.
-As the time we spend learning at home goes on, it does mean that we are getting closer to being back to school and learning how we know it!
+It is a much better start to this term, having you all in class!

 Below is an overview of what we will be doing in each of our lessons over the next half term and some of the objectives we will be covering.
 At the bottom of the page, I have put your new spellings for this half term, for you to use to practice ready for our weekly spelling test on Fridays.